Look Like Frank Zane With These 5 Brutal Vacuum Exercises

 These 5 Vacuum Exercises From Frank Zane Will Help Shape a Classic Physique

-The look of the guys that competed during Golden Era of bodybuilding is something that many people continuously strive to achieve.
+The look of the guys that competed during Golden Era of bodybuilding is something that many people continuously strive to achieve, but you see it becoming more and more rare.
 The appearances of those Mr. Olympias, such as pro Bodybuilder, Frank Zane, or Arnold Schwarzenegger, and Franco Columbu are something that many people will aim to replicate.
 The massively wide lats, broad chest and shoulders, all tied together by the tiny waist, it is a look that you do not see much today in the men’s bodybuilding scene.
 However, nowadays we have the Classic Physique division, which is designed to replicate the look of Golden Era bodybuilders, and one big part of a classic physique is an abdominal vacuum.
 In this post, we will detail the five Frank Zane vacuum exercises for a Classic Physique shape.

 The transverse muscle (TVA) is a band like muscle that runs along the sides of your midsection.
 It’s there to stabilize your spine and core, and is technically nature’s weightlifting belt if you will.
 Without a stable spine, one aided by proper contraction of the TVA, the nervous system fails to recruit the muscles in the extremities efficiently, and functional movements cannot be properly performed.
 The TVA and lumbar multifidus support posture and control deep breathing during power movements therefore affecting a persons cardio as well as symmetry.